A/B Split Testing

 Cost Per Acquisition – The price you pay for a lead/conversion/specified action.
 You can set this to be whatever is most valuable to you – impressions, clicks, form submissions or sales, for instance.

 Cost Per Click – The price you pay when someone clicks on your ad.
 A click is a visit to your website, which can be very valuable.
 It will always be equal to or less than your maximum bid.

 Cost Per Engagement – The price for an interaction with your ad – impressions are free and you only pay when someone engages within the ad.
 Especially used on Facebook advertising.

 A program that browses the web systematically, looking for items to create an index of data from.
 Also known as a ‘spider’ or ‘bot’.

 Call To Action a button or a directive on a website/landing page that tells the customer what the next step is.
 Example CTAs include “Contact Us”, “Submit”, “Email Me”, “Learn More”

-Ratio used to show the users who click on a link, compared to the number of users who saw the link (be it on an advert, page, email). it is used to see how well your keywords and ads are performing.
+Click Through Rate – The ratio used to show the users who click on a link, compared to the number of users who saw the link (be it on an advert, page, email).
+It is used to see how well your keywords and ads are performing.

 Custom Ad Scheduling